MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - Virtual WAN allows you to connect and configure branch devices to communicate with Azure.
 This can be done manually, or by using preferred provider devices through an Azure Virtual WAN partner.
 - Using preferred provider devices allows for simple use, connectivity, and configuration management.
-- The Azure WAN built-in dashboard provides instant troubleshooting insights that save time, and provide an easy way to track large-scale site-to-site connectivity.
+- The Azure WAN built-in dashboard provides instant troubleshooting insights that save time, and provide an easy way to track large-scale Site-to-Site connectivity.

 **Learn more:** Learn about [Azure Virtual WAN](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-about).